If you rent your home through a local council or housing association, you could receive help with your housing costs through Universal Credit (UC).

 the primary carer for a child aged 4 or under

-Or if the main renter (or partner) is in receipt of Disability Living Allowance (middle/high rate care), Personal Independence Payment (daily living) or Attendance Allowance.
+Or if the main renter (or partner) is in receipt of Disability Living Allowance (middle/high rate care), Personal Independence Payment (daily living) or Attendance Allowance or you or your partner are registered blind.

 Taking in a lodger can be a great way to offset any additional costs.